core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 7. The server receives the ticket request, which is a deviation from the case where the ticket request is not a deterministic request and stops at the proxy (see {{intermediaries-e2e-security}}).
 Then, the server can clearly understand what is happening.
 In fact, as the result of an early check, the server recognizes the phantom request among the stored ones.
 This happens through a byte-by-byte comparison of the incoming message minus the transport-related fields, i.e., by considering only: i) the outer REST code; ii) the outer options; and iii) the ciphertext from the message payload.

-8. Having recognized the incoming request as one of the self-generated deterministic phantom requests made available at external sources, the server does not perform any OSCORE processing on it.
+8. Having recognized the incoming request as one of the self-generated deterministic phantom requests made available at external sources, the server does not perform any Group OSCORE processing on it.
 This opens for replying to the proxy with an unprotected response, although not signaling any OSCORE-related error.

 9. The server starts the group observation and replies with an error response, i.e., the usual 5.03 informative response, including: the transport-specific information, the phantom request, and (optionally) the latest notification.